GreyLabsDev/GradientComponents/README.md

 9. Round corners support and attributes for GradientView

 **TODO**
-1. Optimization for animation of GradientTextView
-2. Angle cupport for gradient orientation
+1. Angle cupport for gradient orientation
+2. Gradient orientation angle animation
+3. Gradient overlay for all type of views
+4. Optimization for animation of GradientTextView
-3. Improve animation loop realization
+5. Improve animation loop realization

 **GradientView, GradientTextView attributes**
  - gradientOrientation